kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 +++
-title = "Creating a Kubernetes Cluster on Bare-metal" date = 2021-02-10T12:00:00+02:00 weight = 2
-enableToc = true
+title = "Learn how create kubernetes cluster using kubermatic kubeone on baremetal" description = "In this tutorial, we’re going to show how to use Kubermatic KubeOne to create a highly-available Kubernetes cluster on providers that are not natively-supported." date = 2021-02-10T12:00:00+02:00 weight = 2 enableToc = true